savaslabs/savaslabs.github.io/_posts/2017-03-06-five-tips-to-empower-content-authors-using-drupal-8.md

 ## 4. Enrich content with Media Embeds

 In the era of social media, content editors can’t imagine their daily routine without being able to embed their Tweets or videos into the stories they publish on their sites.
-In Drupal 6 and the early days of Drupal 7, it was pretty challenging to provide this functionality within the Wysiwyg editor.
-Many different plugins and modules had to be configured to play nice together.
+In Drupal 6 and the early days of Drupal 7, it was pretty challenging to provide this functionality within the WYSIWYG editor.
+Developers had to configure many different plugins and modules and ask them politely to cooperate.

 The Drupal 8 Media initiative has placed the content author’s experience and needs at the forefront of community efforts.
 As a result, we have access to a great solution for handling external media - [CKEditor Media Embed Module](https://www.drupal.org/project/ckeditor_media_embed).
 It allows content editors to embed external resources such as videos, images, tweets, etc. via Wysiwyg editor.
 Here's an example of the Tweet embed -- the end result looks beautiful and requires minimal effort.